nvngsys/chattyapp/README.md

      git@github.com:https://github.com/nvngsys/chattyapp.git
 2. Clone your fork of this repository.
 3. Install dependencies using the `npm install` command.
+   - from main project directory run 'npm install'
+   - cd to chatty_server and run 'npm install'
 4. Start the websocket server
     - CD to chatty_server in a separate terminal tab
     - Start server using 'npm start'